Perry Mason (1957 TV series): Syndication

-At the time of its cancellation, Perry Mason was or had been airing in 58 countries, subtitled in ten languages and dubbed in ten more.
+At the time of its cancellation, Perry Mason was or had been airing in 58 countries, subtitled in 10x languages and dubbed in 10 more.

 Perry Mason has been a staple in syndication, running for many years on local television stations and cable networks across the United States.
 Originally, only 195 of the 271 episodes were available to stations.
+This followed the then-standard broadcast and sponsorship schedule of 39 weeks' worth of episodes, allowing stations and sponsors to change over to a different series during the summer cycle of 13 weeks.
+The series proved so popular, however, that at the end of the 39 weeks, the stations would start the series all over again with the vintage-1957 episodes.

-These episodes included all of the first six seasons (except the four Season 6 episodes in which Raymond Burr makes only brief appearances), four episodes of Season 7, and 14 episodes of the ninth and final season (including the final episode).
+The original syndication package of 195 episodes included all of the first six seasons (except the four Season 6 episodes with guest-star attorneys, in which Raymond Burr makes only brief appearances), four episodes of Season 7, and 14 episodes of the ninth and final season (including the final episode).
 It was not until the mid-1980s when TBS obtained the rights to the remaining episodes that all 271 Perry Mason episodes were seen in syndication.

-Episodes broadcast in syndicated re-runs are usually heavily edited, to allow for more time for commercials.
+Episodes broadcast in syndicated reruns are usually heavily edited, to allow for more time for commercials.

 The TV series is currently shown weekdays on MeTV, FETV and Great American Family, as well as on local stations in various local markets.
 Portland, Oregon station KPTV first aired evening repeats of Perry Mason in 1966.
 In 1970, the station began the long tradition of showing reruns of Perry Mason weekdays during its noon time slot.
 This unprecedented run ended 42 years later, on September 3, 2012, when KPTV ceased broadcasting the show.
 It continued to be shown on KPDX, duopoly of KPTV, in the 8 AM time slot through September 12, 2014.
 The series was distributed by CBS Films, then Viacom Enterprises, Paramount Domestic Television and CBS Paramount Domestic Television, CBS Television Distribution, and now by CBS Media Ventures.

 CBS posted full 60-minute episodes on its website from the first and second seasons for viewing.

 Prime Video streams episodes on its website from seasons 1–9 for viewing.